ericdurkee/ericdurkee/README.md

 About Me

-🌱 Currently studying for my Microsoft AZ-900 certification
+🌱 Currently studying for my CompTIA CySA+ certification

 💾 Experienced with Python, C++, and SQL